Thelukepet/course/assignments/sbt.md

 once the application is finished, you get a summary page, from which you can inspect the logs.
 In our simple example program, these logs contain the output: character counts in the textfile we stored in our home directory on HDFS.

-### Including External Libraries
+### Packaging and Including External Libraries

 It makes no sense to write code for subtasks like parsing WARC files from scratch.
-To including external libraries, two relevant tools are [`sbt-assembly`](https://github.com/sbt/sbt-assembly) and
+To including external libraries, two [`sbt` plugins](http://www.scala-sbt.org/release/docs/Community-Plugins.html) are very useful to simplify the workflow:
+[`sbt-assembly`](https://github.com/sbt/sbt-assembly)
+and
-[`sbt-pack`](https://github.com/xerial/sbt-pack) (follow the links for their respective repositories).
+[`sbt-pack`](https://github.com/xerial/sbt-pack) (follow the links for their github repositories).

-Using `sbt-assembly`, you can easily create a single large `jar` that includes all dependencies, without having to worry about setting the right `CLASSPATH` and/or adding all the correct parameters for including libraries when issuing `spark-submit`.
+With `sbt-assembly`, you easily create a single large `jar` that includes all dependencies, without having to worry about setting the right `CLASSPATH` and/or adding all the correct parameters for including libraries when issuing `spark-submit`.
 The `sbt-pack` plugin gathers all dependent libraries in a single location, useful for copying these into the Spark Notebook docker container, for example.